axibase/atsd/rule-engine/functions-table.md

   jsonPathFilter(s, jp) [object]
 ```

-This function parses the input string `s` into a JSON document and returns a list of objects matching the [JSONPath expression](https://github.com/json-path/JsonPath).
+Parses input string `s` into a JSON document and returns a list of objects matching the [`JSONPath` expression](https://github.com/json-path/JsonPath).

 Examples: